viaplay/dashing-docker/README.md

 ## Description

-The dashing-docker project is a docker image building project that can run any dashing project in a dashing container.
+The dashing-docker project is a docker image building project that can run any dashing project in a docker container.
 The particular dashing project as well as startup procedure can be maintained outside of the container.